MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ### Entity: source and target entity of the causal statement (mandatory)
-A unique identifier helps to identify the specific biological entity involved in the causal statement.
+A unique identifier must be provided to identify the specific biological entity involved in the causal statement.
 A causal statement has at least one source entity and one target entity.

 We recommend to use different ontologies depending on the type of the biological entity: